georgekhananaev/nasdaq-api-data-to-plots/README.md

 ## All my Ubuntu libraries(can remove what you don't need):

-located in: /nasdaq-api-data-to-plots/Documentation/
+Located in: /nasdaq-api-data-to-plots/Documentation/3

-quick install: pip install -r YOUR_PATCH/nasdaq-api-data-to-plots/Documentation/requirements.txt
+Quick install: pip install -r YOUR_PATCH/nasdaq-api-data-to-plots/Documentation/requirements.txt

 ## Contact me: